I Can Do All Things Through Christ?

 " I can do all things through Christ who strengthens me."

 There is an old song that goes: "I beg your pardon.
 I never promised you a rose garden.
-Along with the Sunshine; there's gotta be a little rain sometime."
-That is true of the Christian life.
+Along with the sunshine; there's gotta be a little rain sometime."
+That is true of the Christian life as well.
 God never promised us perfection, this side of heaven.
-As a matter of fact we are told that there will be suffering and persecution (Romans 8:18; II Timothy 3:12).
+As a matter of fact, we are told that there will be suffering and persecution (Romans 8:18; II Timothy 3:12).
 But God does promise Christians that He will use all of our circumstances for His glory and for our good (Romans 8:28).
-It will ultimately transform us to the image of Jesus Christ (I John 3:2,3).
+It will ultimately transform us into the image of Jesus Christ (I John 3:2,3).
 And God will not rest until this occurs (Philippians 1:6).

 So let us not use Philippians 4:13 ever again as a magic formula that can grant us our every desire.
 May we see it for what it truly is meant to be.
 It is a promise from God that no matter what may happen in life, Christ will give you the power to live for Him and bring praise to His name despite the circumstances.
-That is true power for living!
+That is true power for living.
+For most Christians, it is the greatest unused power in the world!